ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 - *devices: 'name'* - Specifically affects the named device(s).
 - *component: 'name'* - Specifically affects the named component.
 Component names follow the structure of Mbed OS (for example `ble`, `storage`, `tls`).
 - *rollup PR* - Ready for CI testing, but will instead be brought into a rollup pull request to test multiple pull requests at once.
-- *Release review required* - additional release version approval is required
+- *Release review required* - additional release version approval is required.
-- *release version missing* - a merged pull request does not contain release label, it should be fixed by the maintainers team
+- *release version missing* - a merged pull request does not contain a release label, it should be fixed by the maintainers team.
-- *BREAKING-CHANGE* - a pull request introducing breaking change
+- *BREAKING-CHANGE* - this pull request introduces a breaking change.
-- *mirrored* - the git2jira bot mirrored an issue to our internal Jira
+- *mirrored* - the git2jira bot mirrored an issue to our internal Jira.
 - *JIRA status:* - an internal jira ticket status propagated to Github issue.
 It can be: OPEN, IN PROGRESS, CLOSED, RESOLVED or REOPENED.
-- *closed in jira* - mirrored internal Jira issue was closed
+- *closed in jira* - mirrored internal Jira issue was closed.
-- *Manually patch* - a pull request needs manual cherry-picking for the release candidate to resolve conflicts
+- *Manually patch* - a pull request needs manual cherry-picking for the release candidate to resolve conflicts.
-- *rollup PR* - rollup pull request, more details in the section below
+- *rollup PR* - rollup pull request, more details in the section below.
-- *risk: x* - How big risks is the pull request for a specific release.
+- *risk: x* - How big a risk is the pull request.
 Options are: green, amber or red.

 The following labels summarize the scope of the pull request: